Full Pawtential Dog Training - South Denver

 About Me

 As a young adult, I got into corrections (yes, jail) as a career field.
 I loved my job but I never forgot about my dog training goals.
 I learned about Animal Behavior College in 2005 and decided to enroll.
 I thought that ABC would give me a shot at fulfilling my dreams.
 When I graduated from ABC in 2007, I started Full Pawtential Dog Training, LLC.
 From there, I began to build a client base and trained dogs part time for about 13 years.
 During that time, I became a Deputy at a local Sheriff's Office and began to promote through the ranks.
-As my position at the Sheriff's Office became more and more important, I found that I could not dedicate enough time to my dog training clients.
+As my position at the Sheriff's Office became more and more important (Sergeant, academy instructor, recruit trainer supervisor, etc.), I found that I could not dedicate enough time to my dog training clients.
 On several occasions, I had to turn clients away because I could not accommodate them.
-I knew I had to make a choice to slow down my business or leave the Sheriff's Offie.
-In 2021, I made a big change and took my dog training business full time and resigned from the Sheriff's Office.
+I knew I had to make a choice to slow down my dog training business or leave the Sheriff's Office.
+In 2021, I made a big change and took my dog training business full-time and resigned from the Sheriff's Office.

 I am drawn to ”difficult” cases and dogs who have been turned away by other trainers.
-I also network with other trainers and veterinary behaviorists so if you are not in my area or need other resources, I can help with that also.
+I highly enjoy taking on clients who have already used balanced trainers and feel like they need a change in approach.
+I network with other trainers and veterinary behaviorists so if you are not in my area or need other resources, I can help with that also.

 Recent continuing education seminars/webinars 2021/22: